 The greatest interpersonal skill you could ever have is learning how to resolve misunderstandings, conflicts, quarrels, fights and issues that arise with time in every relationship.
 It’s not whether you fight or not; it’s whether you resolve your issues or let pride from both sides separate the bond.
 The best fights don’t occur between strangers.
 They occur between friends who trust each other.
 Once you learn how to resolve conflicts, you will no more fear that one could ruin everything for y’all.
 Let’s talk about some two things we lose sight of that could lead to friendship breakup;

 Stop Avoiding the Issue by Pretending Everything is Fine

-Small misunderstanding can turn into a big friendship breakup in the end if you pretend the disagreement never happens, so keep the lines of communicaton open.
+A small misunderstanding can turn into a big friendship breakup in the end if you pretend the disagreement never happens, so keep the lines of communication open.
 Talking through the situation is best because letting the situation linger can develop into feelings of neglect, disrespect, or even anger.
 Before you get heated with a friend, take a mental step back and really listen to what he says.
-If you’re not mature enough to respect other’s opinions, then perhaps breaking up a friendship is best.
-But if you would like to mend the friendship, then apologize, and listen to the other person’s point-of-view.
+If you’re not mature enough to respect others’ opinions, then perhaps the friendship breakup is the best option.
+But if you would like to mend the friendship, then apologize, and listen to the other person’s point of view.
 At the end of the day, people want to be heard.